Licister/Run_analysis/CodeBook.md

 * 63: **"fbodygyro.std.y"**
 * 64: **"fbodygyro.std.z"**

 **"bodygyrojerk":** readings from the gyroscope jerk signals.
+The variables are the average of the means/standard deviations of the time of the readings from the gyroscope jerk signals for the X/Y/Z axis for a particular activity and subject.
 The variable name can assume the following combinations:
 * 15: **"tbodygyrojerk.mean.x"**
 * 16: **"tbodygyrojerk.mean.y"**
 * 17: **"tbodygyrojerk.mean.z"**